aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/master-bezier-curves-java-aspose-imaging/_index.md

 **Why:** Setting bits per pixel ensures high‑quality color depth in your image rendering.

-#### Step 2: Create Image Object
+### Step 2: Create the Image Canvas

-Initialize an `Image` object to define the dimensions and create a drawing surface.
+Create an `Image` object that will serve as the drawing surface.

 ```java
 try (Image image = Image.create(saveOptions, 100, 100)) {